USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 .. sidebar:: Market shares of new vehicles

-    Throughout this chapter, 'shares' refers to the portion of all new vehicle sales that are classified into each of the different user-defined vehicle market classes.
+    Throughout this chapter, 'shares' refers to the portion of all new vehicle sales that are classified into each of the different user-definable vehicle market classes.

 Each of these five elements represents a user-definable submodule within the Consumer Module code.
 The code within each submodule may be updated by a user, or the submodule may be replaced with an alternative submodule.
-See Chapter5 (User Guide) for more information on how to update the user defined submodules.
-When a user updates or replaces a submodule, they must ensure that the submodule retains consistency with the other submodules within the Consumer Module, as well as with the rest of OMEGA.
-For example, if the market class submodule is changed from the demo analysis version, the sales share submodule must be updated as well.
+When a modifies a submodule, they must ensure that the submodule retains consistency with the other submodules within the Consumer Module, as well as with the rest of OMEGA.
+For example, if the market class submodule is changed from the demo analysis version, the sales share submodule must be updated as well since sales shares are determined by market class.

 .. admonition:: Demo example: Consumer Module user-definable submodules

-    The user definable submodules in the demo analysis version of OMEGA are listed in the table below.
+    The user-definable submodules in the demo analysis version of the Consumer Module are listed in the table below.

     .. csv-table::
         :widths: auto